William R. Wilkerson

 William Richard "Billy" Wilkerson (September 29, 1890 – September 2, 1962) was the founder of The Hollywood Reporter, a real estate developer in Las Vegas and owner of such nightclubs as Ciro's.
 His series of columns known as "Billy's List" helped to initiate the red scare that led to the Hollywood blacklist.
+Wilkerson "discovered" Lana Turner.

 Personal life

 Wilkerson was born in Nashville, Tennessee, on September 29, 1890.
 He began to study medicine in Philadelphia, Pennsylvania, but when his father died leaving extensive gambling debts, Wilkerson quit school to support himself and his mother.
 He became a compulsive gambler himself, but quit when his son was born in October 1951.